pierrz/papel/README.md

 # papel
 <br>

-A boilerplate docker based repository, embedded with
+A boilerplate docker based tool, designed to streamline the development and deployment of APIs and data pipelines.

+Embedded with:
 - FastAPI
 - Celery + Rabbit-MQ + Flower
 - Postgres + PGAdmin